-A 1971 Cooperative Fire Control Agreement between the Department of Indian Affairs and Northern Development of Canada and the US Department of the Interior established a 10 mile buffer zone on either side of the Yukon Territory/Alaska border within which either party is authorized to take action on a wildfire.
-This agreement is being reviewed to ensure its provisions are in line with current international border security requirements.
+A 1971 Cooperative Fire Control Agreement between the Department of Indian Affairs and Northern Development of Canada and the US Department of the Interior established a 10-mile buffer zone on either side of the Yukon Territory/Alaska border within which either party is authorized to take action on a wildfire.
+This agreement is being reviewed by the Office of Wildland Fire to ensure its provisions are in line with current international border security requirements.

-3. INDEPENDENT ACTION ON LANDS PROTECTED BY ANOTHER AGENCY
+C. INDEPENDENT ACTION ON LANDS PROTECTED BY ANOTHER AGENCY